ngumbs37/spring-help/README.md

+## First steps

+1. Fork this repository
+1. Analyze the code, structure and configuration files to make sure it runs first.
+1. Fix any compilation errors if any.

-# Known bugs to fix:
+## Known bugs to fix:

 - Index html doesn't show
 - main.css is not being applied